WeblateOrg/weblate/docs/user/glossary.rst

 Glossary terms
 --------------

-The glossary terms are translated in a same way as regular tranlations.
+The glossary terms are translated in a same way as regular strings.
 You can toggle additional features using the :guilabel:`Tools` menu on each term.

 Not translatable terms